Slivenko v. Latvia: Facts

-Ms. Tatjana Slivenko (Sļivenko) was born in Soviet occupied Estonia in 1959 and at the age of one month she moved to Latvia together with her parents.
+Ms. Tatjana Slivenko (Sļivenko) was born in the Estonian Soviet Socialist Republic in 1959 and at the age of one month she moved to Latvia together with her parents.
 Her husband, N. Slivenko, born in 1952, was transferred to Latvia in 1977 to serve as a Soviet military officer.
 He met T. Slivenko in Latvia and married her there in 1980.
 In 1981, T. Slivenko gave birth to their daughter Karina Sļivenko.

 After Latvia regained independence, the already retired N. Slivenko was ordered to leave the country as a former Soviet/Russian officer by the Citizenship and Migration Authority, referring to the Russian-Latvian treaty of 1994.
 K. and T. Slivenko were ordered to leave Latvia, too, as members of N. Slivenko's family.
 T. Slivenko contested this decision, referring to the facts that she was a daughter of permanent residents of Latvia and she didn't come to Latvia as wife of N. Slivenko.

 After unsuccessful court proceedings, all three Slivenkos left Latvia, leaving there the parents of T. Slivenko.
 They contested their deportation before the European Court of Human Rights (ECtHR).
 Third-party comments were received from the Russian Government, having exercised its right to intervene.
 In 2001, the Second Section of ECtHR has relinquished jurisdiction in favour of the Grand Chamber.
 In 2002, the Grand Chamber dismissed claims by N. Slivenko as inadmissible, but declared admissible the application of T. Slivenko and K. Slivenko concerning Articles 5, 8 and 14.